shunkongcheung/express-typescript-s3-starter/readme.md

 ## Road MAP

-* add createdAt, createdBy, modifiedAt, enable to base.mod
-* add restful options to model.con to show the validators
+* add restful options to base to show the validators
-* checkout migrations usage
 * netlify